eclipse-opendut/opendut/doc/src/development/testenv/setup/theo-setup-vm-linux.md

-# THEO Setup in Vagrant
+# Setup THEO on Linux in VM

 You may run all the containers in a virtual machine, using Vagrant.
 This is the recommended way to run the test environment.